ioBroker/ioBroker.hm-rpc/README.md

 * (foxriver76) fix for crashes on decrypt

 ### 1.14.31 (2021-01-15)
-* (foxriver76) fixed default values of HMIP value list states
+* (foxriver76) fixed default values of HM-IP value list states

 ### 1.14.30 (2021-01-10)
 * (foriver76) in general reject events of unregistered devices, see #298